digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-36.md

 #### Daniella Tola
 * Managed to finally create a urdf of a UR5e robot arm with 3d meshes.
 The urdf file can be imported into different 3d simulation programs, i.e. unity, gazebo etc.

+#### Frederik Madsen
+* Working on stabilisation, variable step and discard logic for jacobian-step builder.
+* Implementing functionality in the maestro web-api to use the jacobian-step builder.

 ## Sub-projects status